kconner/gloggery/README.md

 1. Have a [Go language](https://golang.org) environment
 2. `make install`

 make will build the executable, `gloggery`, and install it in `~/bin` by default.
-You can install it elsewhere by setting the `prefix` variable; by default it is `$HOME`.
+You can change that by setting the `prefix` variable; by default it is `$HOME`.

-Installing will also create an empty `~/.gloggery/posts` folder and install default page templates to `~/.gloggery/templates`.
+Installing will also create an empty `~/.gloggery/posts` folder and copy default page templates to `~/.gloggery/templates`.

 ## Writing posts